Cameron Burrell: Early life

-Burrell was born on September 11, 1994 to former 100m world record holder Leroy Burrell and Olympic gold medalist Michelle Finn-Burrell.
+Cameron Malik Burrell was born on September 11, 1994, to former 100m world record holder Leroy Burrell and Olympic gold medalist Michelle Finn-Burrell.
 He has two siblings, Joshua and Jaden.
 Growing up, Cameron Burrell was surrounded by athletics; in addition to his parents' athletic background, his aunt Dawn Burrell was the 2001 World Indoor Champion in the Long Jump.
 His father's teammate and close friend was Carl Lewis, who knew Cameron his whole life.
 Despite this, his family never forced him into athletics, though Cameron already knew he wanted to be a sprinter at a very young age.

 Cameron attended Ridge Point High School in Missouri City, Texas.
 Throughout his junior years, he competed at the 2011 World Youth Championships in Lille, the 2012 World Junior Championships in Barcelona, and the 2013 Pan American Junior Championships in Medellín.
 He also formed a close friendship with his rival from Morton Ranch High School, Elijah Hall.
 After graduating from Ridge Point in June 2013, Burrell chose to follow in his father's footsteps and attend the University of Houston, where his father was coaching.